 I must admit that this wonder is simply one of the most useful applications I know for Android phones.
 Say goodbye to burning CDs/DVDs/USB keys.
 It Saves you time and frustration if you’re the curious/experimental type of user.
 It works perfectly with LineageOS.

 Furthermore, drivedroid saves you from reformatting memory sticks or SD cards and taking years off their lifespan!
-It is also a great solution to the lack of USB mass storage in newer android phones.
+It is also a great solution to the lack of USB mass storage in newer Android phones.

 Automatically Boot your PC from your Android Phone with DriveDroid